 4 – Not optimizing for mobile devices

 Many consumers access e-commerce sites through mobile devices during Black Friday.
-If the website is not optimized for these devices, the user experience may be compromised, resulting in lower sales conversion.
+If the site is not optimized for these devices, the user experience can be compromised, resulting in lower sales conversion.

 5 – Not planning marketing strategies